“Build me an eye-capturing piece.” The 6 metre tall sliding door.

 How about a colourful stained glass, like an Italian Cathedral?

 Let’s go big.
 Really big.
 I mean, MASSIVE!

 That next day, we got right to work.
 In consultation with a professional engineer, we measured the dimensions, carried out stress testing and calculated all the crucial pressure points to determine if this sliding door would hold up.

-Doing the math on our 3D software, it was absolutely crucial that every single measurement was calibrated perfectly.
+Doing the math on our 3D sotftware, it was absolutely crucial that every single measurement was calibrated perfectly.
 When it comes to engineering, there is no margin for error.
-All alignments had to be exact; the positionings, precise and balanced.
+All alignments had to be exact; all positionings, precise; all parts, balanced.

 We designed a mock up sample in our factory to gauge how this massive window would look like in real life.
 And then we brought the sample to the site to carry out our routine surveys and measurements.

 So far so good.
 Everything seemed perfect.